src-d/jgit-spark-connector/README.md

 ### Local mode

-Install python-wrappers is necessary to use engine from pyspark:
+Install python-wrappers is necessary to use source{d} engine from pyspark:

 ``` bash
 $ pip install sourced-spark-api